Hungary dual citizenship: complete guide

 Hungarian dual citizenship for UK citizens

-Dual citizenship is recognized in the UK, allowing British citizens to retain their original passport when applying for Hungarian citizenship.
+Dual citizenship is recognised in the UK, allowing British citizens to retain their original passport when applying for Hungarian citizenship.

 Holding a Hungarian passport grants British citizens all the rights and privileges associated with UK citizenship, including the right to reside in the UK permanently, and the freedom to leave and re-enter the UK at will.